WillKoehrsen/Data-Analysis/stocker/readme.md

 `conda update quandl numpy pandas matplotlib pystan`

 pytrends and fbprophet can only be installed with pip.
+If you run into any other errors installing packages, check out [Stack Overflow](https://stackoverflow.com/)

 ## Getting Started

-Once the packages have been installed, get started exploring a stock by running an interactive python session or Jupyter Notebook in the same folder as stocker.py.
+Once the required packages have been installed, get started exploring a stock by running an interactive python session or Jupyter Notebook in the same folder as stocker.py.